 1. King Arthur Pumpkin & Apple Biscuit Mix

-- Ancient grains and pumpkin: Supports healthy digestion and flavor variety
+- Ancient grains and pumpkin: Supports healthy digestion and adds natural fiber

-- Makes up to 88 biscuits: Ideal for batch baking and sharing
+- Makes up to 88 biscuits: Great for multi-dog households or frequent treat giving

 - Large batch yield